 The U.S. Food and Drug Administration approved Gardasil a new 9-valent HPV vaccine, in December 2014.
 Marketed by Merck & Co.
 Inc., the vaccine targets HPV types 6, 11, 16 and 18, the types targeted by the company's quadrivalent HPV vaccine (4vHPV), as well as five additional types (31, 33, 45, 52 and 58).
-These five additional HPV types are responsible for an additional 10 percent of invasive HPVassociated cancers (approximately 3,400 cases annually).
-The Advisory Committee on Immunization Practices (ACIP) has reviewed immunogenicity, efficacy and safety studies, and in February 2015 voted to allow 9vHPV for use in routine HPV vaccination.
+These five additional HPV types are responsible for an additional 10 percent of invasive HPVassociated cancers (approximately 3,400 cases annually).1 The Advisory Committee on Immunization Practices (ACIP) has reviewed immunogenicity, efficacy and safety studies, and in February 2015 voted to allow 9vHPV for use in routine HPV vaccination.
 There is currently no preference among respectively approved HPV vaccine formulations for either men or women.
 (The recommendation is that providers should complete the three-dose series with vaccine on hand, rather than waiting for a different formulation, to ensure they do not miss a vaccination opportunity entirely.)
-ACIP anticipates reviewing additional clinical trial data assessing alternative dosing schedules and will likely address the question of a 9-valent booster among recipients who have already completed the three-dose series with quadrivalent or bivalent vaccine at a future date.2
+ACIP anticipates reviewing additional clinical trial data assessing alternative dosing schedules and will likely address the question of a 9-valent booster among recipients who have already completed the three-dose series with guadrivalent or bivalent vaccine at a future date.2 tunities can result from assumptions about the timing of vaccination relative to sexual activity as well.22 CDC advises routine recommendation of HPV vaccine as "cancer" prevention rather than "STI" prevention to address this issue.

-- Centers for Disease Control and Prevention.
+1. Centers for Disease Control and Prevention.
 Use of 9-Valent Human Papillomavirus (HPV) Vaccine: Updated HPV Vaccination Recommendations of the Advisory Committee on Immunization Practices.
-Morbidity and Mortality Weekly Report, 2015; 64 (11) 300-304. - Offit P. Dr. Paul Offit Presentation on HPV 9 and Meningococcal Vaccines, Webinar, April 2015.
+Morbidity and Mortality Weekly Report, 2015; 64 (11) 300-304.

+Offit P. Dr. Paul Offit Presentation on HPV 9 and Meningococcal Vaccines, Webinar, April 2015.
 AIM General Membership Webinar.
 Accessed at www.immunization managers.org/?page=PaulOffitHPV9.